RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 ### Complainer homework

-For a complainer (the member has a goal, but does not own the problem), give compliments and an observation task.
+For a complainer (the member has a goal, but does not want to own the problem), give compliments and an observation task.

 For example:

-Listener: Every day between now and our next chat, I'd like you to notice and observe carefully any little things that you want to continue to happen.
+|Listener:|Every day between now and our next chat, I'd like you to notice and observe carefully any little things that you want to continue to happen.
 Make notes, if you like, so you can describe them.
+{:.chat}

 ### Customer homework